garrettreid/cura-scripts/README.md

 G1 R2 ; Return to saved print position
 ```

-To use, remove the extra extrusion after filament change pause, then resume.
-If you're printing over USB (e.g. OctoPrint), this won't be on the printer's UI.
+To use, add it as a post-processing script and enter the layer number of the first post-filament-change layer.
+Slice, print, and wait.
+After changing the filament, the printer will pause.
+Remove the extra extrusion, then resume.
+If you're printing over USB (e.g. OctoPrint), you'll need to resume from the controlling system.

 If you want to include a filament swap back at the end of the print, that's also an option.
 Check the box, and the last thing your print will do is a filament change.